-To ensure students receive the required amount of instruction to earn credit, schools may only change course until a predetermined specific date each semester, as determined by the school schedule.
+To ensure students receive the required amount of instruction to earn credit, schools may only change courses until a predetermined specific date each semester, as determined by the school schedule.
 Schedule changes will not be permitted after the first ten (10) days of the school year.
+After this point, any schedule changes will result in an "F" on the transcript for the dropped class and a "No Mark (NM)" on the transcript for the new class.
+Class changes will not be granted to accommodate a student's request for a specific instructor or class.
+Students will be required to remain in year-long courses for the entire school year.
+Please contact your school counselor with questions.

-After this point, any schedule changes will result in an "F" on the transcript for the dropped class.
 Courses may only be changed with administrative approval.
-Requests for schedule changes after the first ten (10) days of the semester may only be granted for the following reasons:
+Requests for schedule changes after the first ten (10) days of the semester will only be granted for the following reasons: